Multi-hole restriction orifice

 If the noise level is still too high, it is possible to switch to a multi-stage restriction orifice.

-• Cavitation: the cavitation level is checked for each plate and the orifices are calculated to avoid cavitation.
-For more information on cavitation, see our Frequently Asked Questions.
+• Cavitation: for liquids, the cavitation level is checked for each plate and the orifices are calculated to avoid cavitation.

-• Critical flow or choked flow: the orifices are calculated at the critical flow limit for a maximum pressure drop.
-For more information on critical flow, see our Frequently Asked Questions.
+• Critical regime (choked flow or choking cavitation): the orifices are calculated at the critical flow limit for a maximum pressure drop.

 You can find below our most frequently asked questions / answers.